TriffnixXIV/Ravens-Brew/Chapter 3 - Feats/Combat Training.md

 ### Other Features
 ***Blind Fighting***: You have Blindsight with a range of 10 feet.

+***Immaculate Aim***: When making an Aimed Strike, add either half of the Hit DC increase or your Proficiency Bonus to the attack roll, whichever is lower.

+***Knowing the Spot***: When you hit a target with an Aimed Strike, you deal extra damage equal to your Intelligence modifier (at least 1).

 ***My Body is a Weapon***: Your Unarmed Strikes now also count as Melee weapon attacks.
 While you are not holding anything in your hand, it counts as a Light Melee weapon.

 ***Unarmed Fighting***: You gain the following benefits:
 - When you hit with your Unarmed Strike and deal damage, you can deal Bludgeoning damage equal to 1d6 plus your Strength modifier instead of the normal damage of an Unarmed Strike.
 If you aren't holding any weapons or a Shield when you make the attack roll, the d6 becomes a d8.
 - At the start of each of your turns, you can deal 1d4 Bludgeoning damage to one creature Grappled by you.

+***Wounding Critical***: When you score a Critical Hit on an attack that is not an Aimed Strike, you may choose a body part to wound regardless, forcing the target to roll a Wound save as if the attack had been an Aimed Strike.